Research Laboratories of Archaeology

 This page contains maps that were drawn by American Indians or copied from Indian prototypes.

-Many can be viewed on the web sites of the Bibliothèque Nationale de France (BNF), the Library of Congress (LC), The Newberry library (NL), the Archives nationales d'Outre-Mer (ANOM), or Archives Canada-France (ACF).
+Many can be viewed on the web sites of the Bibliothèque Nationale de France (BNF), the Library of Congress (LC), The Newberry library (NL), or the Archives nationales d'Outre-Mer (ANOM).
 Click here for a complete list of repositories and their abbreviations.

 Images whose links are labeled "HMC photo" are posted here courtesy of the Harvard Map Collection, Harvard College Library.
 The images labeled "LC photo" are posted courtesy of the Geography and Map Division, Library of Congress.